thoughtcroft/thoughtcroft.github.io/_posts/2005-11-30-compound-annual-growth-rate.md

 ---
 layout:   post
 title:    "Calculating compound annual growth rate (CAGR)"
 date:     2005-11-30
+category: random
-tags:   [cagr, excel, udf, vba]
+tags:
+  - cagr
+  - investment
+  - excel
+  - udf
 ---

 Microsoft Excel comes with a lot of inbuilt functions that can be used